epics-modules/Dante/docs/source/index.rst

 - Bits 62 and 63 are not used.

 In list mode the x-ray events are copied into NDArrays.
-Because the EPICS asyn and areaDetector modules do not yet support 64-bit integers the data type of the NDArrays is set to NDUInt8, and the NDArrayDimensions are [ListBufferSize*8, NumBoards].
+The data type of the NDArrays is NDUInt64, and the NDArrayDimensions are [ListBufferSize, NumBoards].
 For a 1-channel Dante NumBoards is 1.

 The run-time statistics for ListBufferSize events are copied into NDAttributes attached to each